TKaz2/coffee-sales-analysis-/README.md

 To view the entirety of this project, please download and open the html file in this repository.
 I made an RMarkdown which is very user friendly and suitable for stakeholders who may not be familiar with R.

 My intention with this project is to show employers how my skills in using R can assist in a company's goal to maximize profits.
+The data consists of coffee sales made through a vending machine.

 The data is taken from (https://www.kaggle.com/datasets/ihelon/coffee-sales/data).